Guidelines for post-award grant management from the Grants and Contracts Office:

 The Grants Accountant in the Grants and Contracts Office is responsible for post-award fiscal management of grants and contracts awarded to Davidson College on behalf of principal investigators and project directors.
 The grants accountant files financial reports and oversees record reconciliation and grant closeouts.

 In order to access the grant account, faculty members must have Banner uploaded to their computer.
-New faculty should contact the ITS Help Desk to gain access to Banner.
+New faculty should contact the ITS Support Center to gain access to Banner.
 Once a Banner user account is established, faculty should contact Business Services to gain access to their grant account.

 After formal, written notification of award is received by the Grants & Contracts Office, a grant account is created in Banner, the college's accounting system.
 Each grant account carries four sets of numbers.
 The "fund" number is specific to the award and will not change.
 The "org" number identifies the department and does not change.
 The "account" number will change according to the description of the charge.
 The "program" number, "01," does not change.